KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

 If you don't know what a PID controller is and want to learn more, you can read numerous descriptions of the concept on the internet that can be found in moments by a web search.
-If you just want to know a two minute explanation for the sake of tuing the cooked steering a bit, read on.
+If you just want to know a two minute explanation for the sake of tuning the cooked steering a bit, read on.

 Quick and Dirty description of a PID controller
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~